All-Hands-AI/OpenHands/docs/modules/usage/evaluation_harness.md

 Remember to customize the `get_instruction`, `your_user_response_function`, and `evaluate_agent_actions` functions according to your specific benchmark requirements.

-By following this structure, you can create a robust evaluation workflow for your benchmark within the OpenDevin framework.
+By following this structure, you can create a robust evaluation workflow for your benchmark within the Open Hands framework.

 Certainly!
 I'll add a section explaining the user_response_fn and include a description of the workflow and interaction.
 Here's an updated version of the guideline with the new section:

 ## Understanding the `user_response_fn`

-The `user_response_fn` is a crucial component in OpenDevin's evaluation workflow.
+The `user_response_fn` is a crucial component in Open Hands's evaluation workflow.
 It simulates user interaction with the agent, allowing for automated responses during the evaluation process.
 This function is particularly useful when you want to provide consistent, predefined responses to the agent's queries or actions.

 ### Workflow and Interaction